• ABOUT

 PRICKLY PEAR + ROSE ANOINTING OIL

-Part of my skin care routine for the past twenty-five years has included the application of various oils to my skin each evening.
-I believe that, along with drinking plenty of water, eating lots of antioxidant rich foods, and partaking in other lifestyle ways, have allowed me to have glowing skin well into my forties.
+Part of my skin care routine for the past twenty-five years has included the application of various oils to my face each evening.
+I believe that routine, along with drinking plenty of water, eating lots of antioxidant rich foods, and partaking in other lifestyle ways, has allowed me to have glowing skin well into my forties.

-I love creating different oil blends, and recently this has become one of my facial favorites - which includes prickly pear seed oil and rose.
-Prickly pear seed oil is unbelievably high in vitamin E, which does wonders for the skin, and rose has been used for thousands of years for skin health.
-So when I was creating the blend, I had no intentions but to make it nutrient rich and smell really good...but after I finished playing with it, I really felt as though I had captured the essence of Tonantzin/Guadalupe in a bottle.
+I love creating different oil blends and recently, this has become one of my facial favorites!
+Prickly pear seed oil is unbelievably high in vitamin E, which does wonders for the skin, while rose has been used for thousands of years for skin health in other parts of the world.
+So, when I was creating this blend, I had no intentions but to make it nutrient rich and smell really good, however, after I finished playing with it, I really felt as though I had captured the essence of Tonantzin/Guadalupe in a bottle.
 I realized that the rose essential oil that I had used was her flower, which although is not native to Mexico, is part of her story.
-Then there was the nochtli (prickly pear) seed oil, which is definitely symbolic of Mexico, along with the avocado oil.
+Then there was the nochtli (prickly pear) seed oil, which is definitely symbolic of Mexico along with avocado oil.
 When it was complete, it was earthy and sweet, uplifting and grounding at the same time - which are attributes I would use if describing her.

 Applying this oil to my face each night feels very different than the blends I've used in the past.
 It doesn't feel part of my night time skin regimen, but rather part of a night time ritual.
 It's made me want to slow down and anoint my face in gratitude to all of the good things that happened to me in my day versus simply slathering it on and getting into bed.
 I had beautiful dreams the first night using this facial oil, and I hope you do too.
 That is true beauty sleep.